watanabexia/SwiftTSInterpreter/README.md

 The reason for this step is that we are using the x-slang of our own.
 Delete this line so that it will not try to find x-slang online when installing the dependencies in the next step.
-We will need to add it back after installing the dependencies in step 16.
+We will need to add it back after installing the dependencies.

 4. Install required dependencies:
 ```{.}